AdobeDocs/experience-manager-htl.en/help/using/getting-started.md

 </html>
 ```

-In the second example above, in case the HTML **`head`** and **`body`** elements are placed into different files, the **`clientlib.html`** template would then have to be loaded in each file that needs it.
+In this example, in case the HTML `head` and `body` elements are placed in different files, the `clientlib.html` template would then have to be loaded in each file that needs it.

 The section on the [template & call](block-statements.md#template-call) statements provides more details about how declaring and calling such templates work.

 ### Passing Data to the Client {#passing-data-to-the-client}

-The best and most elegant way to pass data to the client in general, but even more with HTL, is to use data attributes.
+The best and most elegant way to pass data to the client in general, but even more so with HTL, is to use `data` attributes.

-Following example shows how the logic (which could also be written in Java) can be used to very conveniently serialize to JSON the object that is to be passed to the client, which can then very easily be placed into a data attribute:
+The following example shows how the logic (which could also be written in Java) can be used to very conveniently serialize to JSON the object that is to be passed to the client, which can then very easily be placed into a `data` attribute:

 ```xml
 <!--/* template.html file: */-->